stormpath/stormpath-documentation/source/auth_n.rst

   .. warning::

-    The ability post an authorization code to LinkedIn is not yet available in the .NET SDK.
+    The ability to post an authorization code to LinkedIn is not yet available in the .NET SDK.
 For updates, you can follow `ticket #183 <https://github.com/stormpath/stormpath-sdk-dotnet/issues/183>`_ on Github.

   .. todo::